JackChance/new_gear/crafting.md

 # Blueprints

 Blueprints are always a labor-only project that uses design tools as their TL tool.
-The maximum level a designer can upgrade a blueprint to is thier realative skill level in the design task, minimum 0.
+The maximum level a designer can upgrade a blueprint to is thier relative skill level in the design task, minimum 0.
-The cost of the blueprints is the blueprint level squared times one half.
+The cost of the blueprints is the blueprint level squared times one half item cost, minimum 1/4 item cost.

 # Labor Modifiers